Hisar-Research/sionna-nn-receiver-playground/README.md

 # sionna-nn-receiver-playground

-A collection of Jupyter Notebook experiments demonstrating "Novel Deep Neural OFDM Receiver Architectures for LLR Estimation" estimation using NVIDIA Sionna.
+A collection of Jupyter Notebook experiments demonstrating "Novel Deep Neural OFDM Receiver Architectures for LLR Estimation" using NVIDIA Sionna.
 The notebooks will be released upon acceptance of the paper.
 ## 📖 Paper Overview